 How To Properly Wash Your Hair For Healthier Strands

 While it may seem counterintuitive, hair that is less-washed is healthier… and better looking!
 When you over wash your hair, you strip It of its natural oils, which can lead to breakage, dry ends, and an oily scalp.
-Your best wash frequency is dependent on your hair’s type and texture, though most experts claim that 2 washes a week is sufficient.
+Your best wash frequency is dependent on your hair’s type, texture, lifestyle, products, etc; though most experts claim that 2 washes a week is sufficient.
 If you are dealing with dandruff or other conditions, the typical recommendations may not apply.
 To read more on hair wash frequency, click here.

-Listen, we know there’s nothing like a long, hot, steamy shower… but as much as you may enjoy it, your strands don’t!
+We know there’s nothing like a long, hot, steamy shower, but your strands suffer in the heat!
 Exposure to super-high temperatures will lead your hair to look dry and lifeless, while also fading color faster.
-There’s no proven “perfect” hair temp, but warm > hot is the way to go.
+There’s no proven “perfect” hair temp, but warm is the way to go.

 In addition to water temperature, filtration is a major factor in your hair’s health.
-Hard water contains minerals, such as calcium and magnesium, that build up making it difficult for moisture (products) to penetrate.
+Hard water contains minerals, like calcium and magnesium, that build up, making it difficult for moisture (products) to penetrate.
 As a result, hair becomes brittle and more susceptible to breakage.
-Look forward to a blog dedicated to the effects of hard water and how to combat it in the near future!
+Instead of focusing on temperature, explore a top-notch water filter, like Jolie.

 Before applying product, ask yourself: Is my hair wet enough?
 Could it be wetter?